Prague Entry Requirements

 Includes

-United States United Kingdom Canada Australia New Zealand Japan South Korea Singapore Israel Brazil Argentina Chile Ukraine (biometric passport holders) All European Union/EEA/Switzerland citizens
+United States United Kingdom Canada Australia New Zealand Japan South Korea Singapore Malaysia Israel Brazil Argentina Chile Mexico All EU/EEA member states Switzerland Norway Iceland Liechtenstein

-Starting in mid-2025, the European Travel Information and Authorisation System (ETIAS) will be required for visa-exempt travelers.
+The European Travel Information and Authorization System (ETIAS) will become mandatory for visa-exempt travelers.
+Implementation has been delayed multiple times.

 Includes

-Nationals of countries not listed for visa-free entry must obtain a Schengen (short-stay) visa prior to travel.
+Nationals of countries without visa-free agreements must obtain a Schengen visa through Czech diplomatic missions or visa application centers before travel.

-How to Apply: Apply at a Czech embassy or consulate, or a visa application center authorized by the Czech Republic in your country of residence.
-An appointment, application form, passport photos, travel insurance, proof of accommodation, financial means, and travel itinerary are required.
+How to Apply: Apply at Czech embassy, consulate, or authorized VFS Global center in your country of residence.
+Submit application 15-90 days before travel with passport photos, travel insurance, proof of accommodation (Prague hotels booking), financial means, and itinerary.

 Arrival Process